PLSysSec/usenix_login_rlbox/login.md

   tainted wrapper.
 This allows the application code to disable tainting of data when data must be passed to code that cannot handle tainted data.
-However, as the API name indicates, the use of this API would not enforce the required security checks, and is to be used only in the context of migratiging code.
+However, as the API name indicates, the use of this API would not enforce the required security checks, and is to be used only in the context of migrating code.
   After migration is complete, calls to UNSAFE_unverified APIs must be removed or replaced with validator functions that sanitize the given data.